perwin/pyimfit/docs/basics.rst

-Basic Notes on Pyimfit
+Basic Notes on PyImfit
 ======================

-Pyimfit is a Python wrapper around the Imfit C++ image-fitting program.
+PyImfit is a Python wrapper around the Imfit C++ image-fitting program.

 Sample Usage
 ------------